logo

 Contacting two-dimensional (2D) semiconductors with van der Waals semimetals significantly reduces the contact resistance and Fermi level pinning due to defect-free interfaces.
-However, a Schottky barrier remains depending on the band alignment.
-This study investigates the valence and conduction band edges in pristine and heavily vanadium (0.44%), i.e., p-type, doped epitaxial WSe₂ on quasi-freestanding graphene (QFEG) on silicon carbide as a function of thickness.
-With increasing layers, the Fermi level of doped WSe₂ gets pinned at the highest dopant level for three or more monolayers, implying a charge depletion region of about 1.6 nm.
-V dopants in the first and second WSe₂ layer are ionized (negatively charged), while they are charge neutral beyond the second layer.
+However, depending on the band alignment, a Schottky barrier remains.
+Here we study the evolution of the valence and conduction band edges in pristine and heavily vanadium (0.44%), i.e., p-type, doped epitaxial WSe₂ on quasi-freestanding graphene (QFEG) on silicon carbide as a function of thickness.
+We find that with increasing number of layers the Fermi level of the doped WSe₂ gets pinned at the highest dopant level for three or more monolayers.
+This implies a charge depletion region of about 1.6 nm.
+Consequently, V dopants in the first and second WSe₂ layer on QFEG/SiC are ionized (negatively charged) whereas they are charge neutral beyond the second layer.

 Publisher